myselfghost/crdnginx/README.md

 # crdnginx
 Another ingress, you can use the original nginx way to write nginx configuration files

+## Compared with other ingress controllers, why create this project

+1. in ingress,except 80 and 443, other http ports cannot be listened
+2. grpc service can only be port 443, not other custom ports
+3. grpc service can only be https, not http
+4. You must learn to use the new way of writing configuration files instead of the original way of writing nginx configuration files

 ## how to install

 please note: